Save and make money while studying abroad

 4. Hunt for discounts and sales

-There are few things that feel better than when you get some new favorite clothes… and they’re on sale!
+There are few things that feel better than when you get some new clothes… and they’re on sale!
 When you’re living on a budget, the sales rack will be your go-to spot whenever you go shopping.
 Discounts at the grocery store are also quite easy to come by.
 Some products you can buy in multi-packs to save money, and other products – like household items – you can find coupons for in local newspapers or magazines.
 Keep an eye out for those coupons and take full advantage of them when you go shopping.

 5. Find low-cost accommodation